theChitesh/api-monitoring/README.md

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.3.
+The CLI is used to create a sample application for API Monitoring.
+After coping the project from the git.
+Run `npm i` or `npm install` this will download and resolve all the dependencies.

 ## Development server